Salman-uddin/Note-Taking-App/README.md

 # Note-Taking-App

-Note Taking App using HTML, CSS, & JavaScript
+Note-Taking App using HTML, CSS, and JavaScript